wp-plugins/nextgen-facebook/readme.txt

 * Q19.
 Does LinkedIn read the Open Graph tags?
 * Q20.
 The W3C Markup Validation Service says "there is no attribute '<em>property</em>'".
 * Q21.
 Why are there duplicate Facebook / Google fields on the user profile page?
+* Q22.
+Why is the Open Graph title the same for every webpage?

 = Q1.
 What is the difference between the Pro and <em>Free</em> versions? =